(Not available to RV dealers)

 In making a determination of good cause pursuant to Vehicle Code section 3063, the Board shall take into consideration the existing circumstances including, but not limited to, all of the following:

-3. Whether it is injurious to the public welfare for an additional franchise to be established;
+- Whether it is injurious to the public welfare for an additional franchise to be established or an exisiting dealership to be relocated;

-4. Whether the franchisees of the same line-make in that relevant market area are providing adequate competition and convenient consumer care for the motor vehicles of the line-make in the market area which shall include the adequacy of motor vehicle sales and service facilities, equipment, supply of vehicle parts, and qualified service personnel; and
+- Whether the franchisees of the same line-make in the relevant market area are providing adequate competition and convenient consumer care for the motor vehicles of the line-make in the market area which shall include the adequacy of motor vehicle sales and service facilities, equipment, supply of vehicle parts, and qualified service personnel; and

 Changes to a Hearing Date